Black Friday PJ Media VIP Sale – Largest Discount EVER

-For a limited time only, today, on Black Friday, you can get 50% off a VIP membership using promo code BLACKFRIDAY.
+For a limited time only, through Cyber Monday, you can get 50% off a VIP membership using promo code BLACKFRIDAY.

 The largest discount we’ve ever offered.